 How to | Combine Two or More Graphics

-When working with graphics in Mathematica, you may want to combine several graphics into a single image.
-Mathematica can combine graphics by overlaying them or by embedding them together in different orders.
+When working with graphics in the Wolfram Language, you may want to combine several graphics into a single image.
+The Wolfram Language can combine graphics by overlaying them or by embedding them together in different orders.

 One of the most common ways to combine graphics is by using Show.

 Set up some graphics to combine, stored in this example as , , , and :

 Overlay the graphics by using Show:

 Graphics can also be placed together in a row, grid, or column if you do not want to overlay them.

 Use GraphicsRow to put the graphics in a row:

 Use GraphicsGrid to put them in a grid:

 Use GraphicsColumn to put them in a column: